Coolum Beach Wheelchair Visual Story

 Arrival at Coolum Beach SLSC

 Coolum Beach Surf Life Saving Club is on David Low Way in Coolum.
-The building has a modern design with concrete and glass elements.
-Parking is located next to the building, with accessible spaces available off the main road, along with a designated drop-off zone.
-Upon arrival, carers should walk down the hill to the SLSC Arena, marked by a tent on the beach, and notify the volunteer on duty.
-The volunteer will assist by retrieving and setting up the beach wheelchair.
+The building has a modern design with concrete and glass features, and parking is available next to it, including accessible spaces off the main road.
+The arrival area has a designated drop-off zone.
+From there, carers walk down the hill to the SLSC Arena, identified by a tent on the beach, and notify the volunteer on duty.

 A two-storey building with a large sign on the upper right side, featuring images and text.
 The lower part has a closed roller door and a "No Entry" sign.
 To the left, there are parked cars and trees.
 On the right, a large tree with spiky leaves and a white car.
 The ground is a mix of textured concrete and green-painted sections.
 The sky is clear with a few clouds.